 Where does Taskade Genesis fit in BYOA?

 Taskade Genesis is the canvas most BYOA operators use to ship the client-facing surface.
 The operator's custom agents live in Agents v2 with persistent memory.
 Their SOPs live as Projects.
-Their automations run on the durable execution engine.
+Their automations run on reliable workflow execution.
 The entire stack publishes as a Genesis app at a custom domain with password protection or SSO.
 One workspace, one URL, one retainer.
 The client never sees five glued-together tools.